Ultrasound-Guided Carpal Tunnel Release Using Dynamic Expansion of the Transverse Safe Zone in a Patient With Postpolio Syndrome: A Case Report.

 The prevalence of carpal tunnel syndrome (CTS) in patients with postpolio syndrome occurs at a rate of 22%.
 Irrespective of those with CTS, 74% of postpolio patients weight bear through their arms for ambulation or transfers.
 As open carpal tunnel release is performed along the weight-bearing region of the wrist, their functional independence may be altered while recovering.
 This case demonstrates that ultrasound-guided carpal tunnel release was successfully performed in a patient with postpolio syndrome allowing him to immediately weight bear through his hands after the procedure so he could recover at home.

 Neurosciences (Brain & Spine)

 Henning, Troy; Lueders, Daniel; Chang, Kate; and Yang, Lynda, "Ultrasound-Guided Carpal Tunnel Release Using Dynamic Expansion of the Transverse Safe Zone in a Patient With Postpolio Syndrome: A Case Report."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 246.